 At Whole Woman’s Health, we offer 2 kinds of abortions so you can end your pregnancy on your own terms.

-One option is abortion medication, which is often referred to as the “abortion pill”.
+One option is medication abortion care, which is also referred to as the “abortion pill”.
 A medication abortion is approved up to 11 weeks since the date of your last menstrual period (LMP).
 Learn more about this option here.
 In most cases, you will visit our clinic to meet with our trusted physicians, who will give you two pills to take.
-If you live in Minnesota or Virginia, you can get abortion medication delivered to your doorstep following a telehealth appointment.
+If you live in or can travel to Minnesota, New Mexico, or Virginia, you can now get abortion pills mailed to you – without ever stepping foot in a clinic.

 The second option is an in-clinic procedure.
 The procedure is done by trained providers and staff at one of our health centers.
 Learn more about this option here.

 Each option is safe and effective, and comes with its own benefits.